 Many people who face hunger or food insecurity struggle because of things like low wages, unemployment, or lack of fresh food availability.
 Programs that provide food prescriptions and healthy food baskets serve an immediate community need, while programs that integrate providing emergency food assistance with things like job training or employment options tackle the root causes of food insecurity.
 ProMedica, for example, has prioritized targeting the foundations of food insecurity with their Ebeid Neighborhood Promise.
 As part of this program, ProMedica opened Market on the Green, a 6,500 square foot grocery store that offers affordable and healthy food to low-income neighborhoods in Toledo.
 This grocery store is not only offering healthy food options in neighborhoods often overlooked by major grocers, but they are also using the Market on the Green to employ local residents and strive to source food locally.
 Ebeid Neighborhood Promise also recognizes the holistic nature of food insecurity, and has launched an affordable housing, job training, and financial coaching program to complement Market on the Green (Next City, 2020).
 ProMedica has also co-founded the Root Cause Coalition, which works to leverage the healthcare sector’s collective impact to fight health inequities and the social determinants of (ill) health through advocacy, education, and research.

-Other health systems, like Virginia Commonwealth University Medical System, have taken a similar approach by simultaneously investing in a grocery store and community development initiatives.
-VCU recognized the high-poverty rates in the neighborhoods they serve and the lack of affordable produce and knew that a solution would require looking at the intersections between poverty and food insecurity.
-They founded Market@25th, a grocery store in a neighborhood that previously lacked affordable healthy food options.
-This grocery store, like Market on the Green, also strives to employ local residents and sources food locally when possible.
-In order to address the root causes of food insecurity, they have also made investments in areas like affordable housing (Next City, 2020).
+Other health systems, like VCU Health System, have taken a similar holistic approach to health.
+VCU Health System serves neighborhoods with high poverty rates that often lack affordable produce, and so a solution would require looking at the intersections between health, poverty and food insecurity.
+VCU Health System and Virginia Commonwealth University jointly fund and operate the VCU Health Hub at 25th, which is located next to the local grocery store Market@25th and addresses these intersecting needs.
+This Health Hub promotes both individual and community health by providing access to services like health education and care coordination.
+The neighboring grocery store, like Market on the Green, also strives to employ local residents and sources food locally when possible.
+Understanding that food insecurity may be one of several root causes of poor health outcomes, VCU Health System has also made investments in areas like affordable housing (Next City, 2020).
 Housing and food insecurity are interconnected, and when people struggle to afford their rent or mortgage, one of the first expenses cut from the budget is food.
-By investing in affordable housing, VCU is helping to make that impossible choice unnecessary.
+By investing in affordable housing, VCU Health System is helping to make that impossible choice unnecessary.

 Employing local residents and sourcing foods locally is an important way of building community wealth so that community members are able to both afford and access healthy food options.
 At the aforementioned Market@25th, for example, 90 percent of employees are local community members who are paid above average wages (Richmond Free Press, 2020).
 As these employees and local residents earn more, they are able to better provide for themselves and their families, whether that means being able to afford healthy food or being able to pay rent.
 M Health Fairview has also made a commitment to sourcing locally, such as with their food basket program where they source their food from the Hmong American Farmers Association (MPR News, 2019).
 This community investment has become particularly important as low-income communities and people of color are disproportionately impacted by COVID deaths and job loss; M Health Fairview has continued to distribute food throughout the community, and is now also sourcing from local producers who faced a decline in demand after the closing of restaurants.
 M Health Fairview is providing a crucial lifeline to struggling residents while building community wealth with their sourcing from local businesses, especially those most impacted by COVID.